wuxxin/infra-shared/docs/fcos.md

         - {UPDATE_DIR}/service_changed.req for services with changed configuration
         - {UPDATE_DIR}/service_enable.req for services to be enabled
         - {UPDATE_DIR}/service_disable.req for services to be disabled
+    - `podman-systemd`, `compose.yml` and `nspawn` container:
+        share the same namespace for service change recognition and should therefore not share the same name
+    - podman-systemd container config support files (beside .container and .volume), should also start with the servicename as part of the filename, to be recognized
     - see `coreos-update-config.service` for detailed usage of service_*.req

 ### Single Container